blueburrito24/obsidiannotes/Thoughts.md

 Big video ideas.
 1. Long-form figure videos would involve [pngtuber graphics](https://www.instagram.com/reel/DP6biVvErFQ/?igsh=dTQzeXFzNmg0ZG5k) with hands-on footage
-2. short-form figure videos could be edits like [this](https://www.instagram.com/reel/DSiDItmke7N/?igsh=MWQ3NzloOTZ1bTB4eQ==) with a constant fast clock tick instead of music, jet set, undertale or sonic cd sfx OR
+2. short-form figure videos could be edits like [this](https://www.instagram.com/reel/DSiDItmke7N/?igsh=MWQ3NzloOTZ1bTB4eQ==) with a constant fast clock tick instead of music, jet set, undertale, gta sfx (like the wasted DING with a red flash), sonic cd sfx OR
 3. quick posing videos where it's a caption at the start then short cuts of me holding a pose or b-roll of said poses

 Could use clipchamp, obs, ditherboy, etc for all sorts of stuff here.